Finitely Dependent Insertion Processes: Uniform Weight Graphs

 Consider the graph that appears in \cref{fig:coat}.

-\begin{dfn} An undirected graph with vertices $a,b,c,d$ is a {\bf kite} if $abc$ form a triangle and $d$ is adjacent to $a$ and no other vertex. \end{dfn}
+\begin{dfn} An undirected graph on the vertices $a,b,c,d$ is a {\bf kite} if $(a,b,c)$ form a triangle and $d$ is adjacent to $a$ and to no other vertex. \end{dfn}

-\begin{lemma} Suppose that $G$ has uniform weight and satisfies property (C).
-Then there is no kite which occurs as an induced subgraph of $G$. \end{lemma} \begin{proof} Suppose to the contrary that $G$ contains a kite $(abc;d)$ and consider the following quantity:
+\begin{lemma} Suppose that $G$ has uniform weight and satisfies property (EC).
+Then there is no kite which occurs as an induced subgraph of $G$. \end{lemma} \begin{proof} Suppose to the contrary that $G$ contains a kite $(abc;d)$.
+For all $n\geq 3$, we will construct words $x$ and $y$ satisfying

-We will derive a contradiction by computing $Q$ in two different ways and obtaining two different answers.